megacorvega/autopapermc/README.md

 ```
 `TITLE papermc` simply renames the command prompt window to `papermc`.
 This will be useful later.

 The arguments come from [Aikar's JVM Tuning Guide](https://aikar.co/2018/07/02/tuning-the-jvm-g1gc-garbage-collector-flags-for-minecraft/).
-Make sure to check to see that you are using the most up to date JVM arguments from here.
+Make sure to check to see that you are using the most up to date JVM arguments from here, and **do not** just copy and paste this in without reading the linked guide.

 ### Server Stop